SAP-samples/teched2022-DA261/exercises/business_app_studio/ex1/README.md

     ![](images/Welcome-screen.png)

-2. Click the button **Create Dev Space** and then create a development workspace that is configured with the SAP HANA Native Application development extensions.
-Make sure to name this new dev space **TechEd2022** (in top left).
+2. Name this new dev space **TechEd2022**.
+Select **SAP HANA Native Application Dev Space** and then click the button **Create Dev Space** to create a development workspace that is configured with the SAP HANA Native Application development extensions.

     ![](images/workspace.png)